jj1bdx/neo6502-kermit/README.md

 set file text-patterns
 ```

-Also, the format of "Text Type File" on Neo6502 is undefined
+Also, the format of "Text Type File" on Neo6502 is not clearly defined, although in the console code it seems to be CR-terminated, as shown in LLVM-MOS SDK.

 ## Requirement